Traditional French Tartiflette

 Printable Recipe Card

 Whether you’re seeking comfort, impressing your guests, or simply craving something indulgent, Tartiflette will satisfy your cravings.
-So gather your ingredients, follow our simple steps, and get ready to savor this exceptional French delicacy.
+So gather your ingredients, follow our simple steps, and get ready to savour this exceptional French delicacy.
 Bon appétit!

 Flat lay of Tartiflette in baking tray on kitchen bench